kubernetes/dashboard/docs/design/access-control.md

 ## Bind subjects to a role

-Clicking "+ CREATE BINDING" will open a dialog.
+Clicking "+ CREATE ROLE BINDING" will open a dialog.
 After selecting the target role, adding subjects and selecting the namespace ("all namespaces" will create a ClusterRoleBinding), clicking clicking "Create" will create the Binding and select that Binding from the list, displaying its details in the panel on the right.

+NOTE: If a subject entered by the user exists or not can not be verified at the moment, so it is up to the user to make sure the entered information is correct.

 ![Overview](mockups/21-11-2016-access-control/create-binding.png)